Vaccination is the best way to prevent mumps. There are two vaccines available in BC that provide protection against mumps:

-For more information about the vaccine, including the benefits, possible reactions after the vaccine and who should not get the vaccine, see the HealthLinkBC files:
+For more information about the MMR and MMRV vaccines, including the benefits, possible reactions after the vaccine and who should not get the vaccine, see the HealthLinkBC files:

-Mumps is an acute viral illness caused by the mumps virus and is most often a childhood disease but you can also get mumps as an adult
+Mumps is an acute viral illness caused by the mumps virus.

 There is less mumps disease in BC because of routine childhood vaccination programs